bKotnik/DataSurge-first/README.txt

 	-Encrypt encrypts all your current data
-	-you can decrypt it by using "decrypt" under tools->decrypt -or you can decrypt and overwrite it by clicking "decrypt and overwrite" under tools->decrypt -when you add or edit an entry, that entry WILL NOT be encrypted.
-You have to click on encrypt AGAIN -when you delete/edit an entry, you have to encrypt your data AGAIN
+	-you can decrypt it by using "decrypt" under tools->decrypt -or you can decrypt and overwrite it by clicking "decrypt and overwrite" under tools->decrypt -when you add/delete/edit an entry, you have to encrypt your data AGAIN